Hospi Culture as Reality TV: Entertainment in a Housing Crisis

 Although recent plans to build a solar park at Nergena were cancelled, WUR is determined to remain the Roi Soleil du Vallei.

 WUR calls for ‘common sense’ after Black Friday shoppers throng the streets on campus for those amazing MOOC deals.
 Scenes of the packed bridge at the little pond with the cute swans have raises alarm bells with health authorities asking the public to act responsibly.

 While some people turn to picking up old and new hobbies, domesticate whole cultures of yeast and bacteria in their kitchen, or exhaust the Dutch supply of puzzle games, the WUR seems to have found their way of beating boredom during a global pandemic.
-New buildings are popping up on campus like mushrooms these days.
-The newest acquisition in the collection: a dialogue centre.
+New buildings.

 It seems that the most pressing factor that determines chicken health commonly goes by the name of ‘financial interests’ and it does not really require an animal nutrition degree to understand it, but instead you can make use of this thorough and useful guide on how to follow the researchers’ footsteps.